What People Ask Me

 Where do you get your ideas?

-For nonfiction, I pitch books or articles about things that I'm genuinely curious about, and I go through phases.
-I really get into a topic and can't let it go.
-I've done that with periodical cicadas, sharks, word origins (my number one love), pirates, the Bounty, polar exploration, asteroids, Leonardo da Vinci, tornadoes, ants, elephants (I'm still in that phase), orangutans, and other diverse subjects.
+For nonfiction, I pitch books or articles about things that I'm genuinely curious about, and I go through obsession phases.
+I really dig my teeth into a topic and can't let it go.
+I've done that with periodical cicadas, sharks, word origins (language is a passion), pirates, the Bounty mutiny, polar exploration, asteroids, Leonardo da Vinci, tornadoes, ants, elephants (I'm still in that phase), orangutans, and other diverse subjects.

 What next?
 It's unpredictable, and I like it that way.